Tuesday, June 17, 2025

 Several law enforcement agencies, including the FBI, were involved.
 The case also included an informant, suspects in jail for armed robbery, a Las Vegas trip, a cocktail waitress thought to have landed a job at the club to see what police knew, cocaine stories and even the efforts of Dutch psychic Peter Hurkos.
 All proved to be file fodder for dead-end leads.
 It was thought the case would be solved quickly.
 It remains unsolved and mostly forgotten to this day.

-Did any leads focus on construction delays?
+Did any leads focus on club construction delays?

 Morty Brown sold the club soon after the murders but continued with other nightclub endeavors.
 Bocaccio’s, located at 1421 East Oakland Park Boulevard sat down the street from the Players Club.
 The “gaudy” Bocaccio’s address was later occupied by a roster of clubs, including Studio 51, Angelo’s Alley, The Front Page, and much later, Lip’s.